 - She may be a tiny character, but Meg's slutty little sister Lizzie owning Meg's asshole ex in "Like a Virgin."
 Don't you love sisterly love?

 AH Ex: You were always immature.Lizzie: Funny, according to her purity test, you were always premature.

-- In the third season/series finale, Logan beats the snot out of & publicly humiliates Gory Sorokin, who was responsible for posting a sex tape featuring Veronica online.
-Whilst the fact the guy Logan assaulted had family ties to the mob (And Logan was aware of them) was pretty awesome on it's own, it's the dialogue afterwards that makes truly elevates to CMoA status:
+- In the third season/series finale, Logan beats the snot out of & publicly humiliates Gory Sorokin, who was responsible for posting a not-sex-tape featuring Veronica online.
+Whilst the fact the guy Logan assaulted had family ties to the mob (and Logan is aware of them) is pretty awesome on it's own, it's the dialogue afterwards that truly elevates it to CMoA status: